2 Times What Equals 72

 2 * x = 72

 Where 'x' represents the unknown number we're trying to find.
-This is a fundamental equation that forms the basis of many more complex mathematical concepts.
+Consider this: this is a fundamental equation that forms the basis of many more complex mathematical concepts.
 Understanding this basic structure is crucial for progressing to more advanced mathematical topics.

 Solving the Equation: The Direct Approach